 While lump charcoal can get the job done, charcoal briquettes are the best charcoal option since they are able to burn more consistently.
 This ensures that the heat will remain consistent throughout the entire smoking session.

-Despite being an extra investment, a charcoal chimney makes for an excellent means of starting your smoker.
-Besides, you can use this chimney starter to get an accurate measurement of coal briquettes to use for smoking your food.
+Despite being an extra investment, a charcoal chimney starter makes for an excellent means of starting your smoker.
+Find the best charcoal chimney starters here!

 A good-quality meat thermometer ensures that you can monitor your food and make sure it won’t overcook.
 If you have extra money to spare, we highly recommend buying a leave-in meat thermometer so you can still monitor the temperature even up to 300 feet away via wireless data transmission.